 Waters subject to the ebb and flow of the tide.

 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: project is located within a tidally influenced section of the channel.
+Explain:

 B. CWA SECTION 404 DETERMINATION OF JURISDICTION.